A few days ago I was sipping mocktails at Mundaka and gazing at The Lone Cyprus on the iconic 17 Mile Drive along the Pacific coastline.

 free email bonus!

-California Cobb Salad with Tarragon Vinaigrette gives the Cobb Salad a west coast spin with the addition of crisp cucumber, sweet strawberries, and creamy avocado.
+California Cobb Salad gives the classic combo a west coast spin with the addition of crisp cucumber, sweet strawberries, and creamy avocado.
+This entree salad is fresh and filling!

 - 10oz mixed greens